Frankfurt National Assembly: Austrian Littoral and Trentino

 Despite their ethnic differences, the Italian-majority areas of the Austrian Littoral fully participated in the National Assembly.
 However, due to historical considerations, former Venetian possessions such as Monfalcone and half of Istria remained outside of the Confederation, and the question of their full integration into the new Germany was discussed.
 Most of the left-wing deputies had nationalist sentiments for the Italian revolutionaries in Milan and Venice and argued for a unified Italian state in the fashion of the new Germany being planned.
 However, there were few who approved of separating the littoral from the German Confederation, if only for strategic reasons.

 In the Italian areas of Tyrol known as Trentino, the voting districts of Trient and Roveredo sent deputies to Frankfurt.
 In fact, the Roveredo municipal government petitioned the National Assembly to allow the Trentino to secede from the German Confederation.
 In response, the Landtag of Tyrol dispatched a letter of protest to the National Assembly for accepting the petition.
 The question of Istria's full admission into the Confederation, and Trentino's withdrawal, were referred to Committee but never voted upon in the Assembly itself.

 Auschwitz and Zator

-The two Austrian Duchies of Auschwitz and Zator joined the German Confederation in 1818 by virtue of their affiliation with Bohemian Silesia, but the question of whether they should be part of the new Germany was only discussed briefly in the National Assembly.
+The two Austrian Duchies of Auschwitz and Zator joined the German Confederation in 1818 by virtue of their affiliation with Austrian Silesia, but the question of whether they should be part of the new Germany was only discussed briefly in the National Assembly.
 The population was entirely Polish and the territories an integral part of the Kingdom of Galicia and Lodomeria, itself outside of the Confederate boundaries.
 Deputy Carl Giskra of Mährisch-Trubau rhetorically asked how much longer the "German lands of Zator and Auschowitz" should remain part of Galicia, but another deputy derisively referred to the territories as "fantasy duchies" and denounced the question even being raised.